 And here, comes the role of our efficient software Kernel for NSF to PST converter which moves data from IBM Notes NSF file to Outlook PST format for further use in the new email client.
 The tool supports single/multiple local and Domino Server NSF files for migration and offers selective migration through various filter options.
 It’s one more advantage is that it transfers IBM Notes data to live Exchange Server.
 And the migration is all easy with this advanced tool.

-IBM Notes email client has many limitations like Meeting limitations, Spell check limitations, inefficient search capacities, bad message handling, bad integration with third-party services, etc. Such limitations in IBM Notes can be overcome by migrating to an email client like Outlook.
+IBM Notes email client has many limitations like Meeting limitations, Spell check limitations, inefficient search capacities, bad message handling, bad integration with third-party services, frequent errors causing data inaccessibility, etc. Such limitations in IBM Notes can be overcome by performing some native solutions and by migrating to an email client like Outlook as a final solution.
 That is the reason why many Notes users choose to migrate to Outlook.
-And for easy migration from Lotus Notes to Outlook, one can try the professional tool like Kernel for NSF to PST.
+And for easy migration from Lotus Notes to Outlook, one can try a professional tool like Kernel for NSF to PST.